 ALIC and its insurance subsidiaries prepare their statutory-basis financial statements in conformity with accounting practices prescribed or permitted by the insurance department of the applicable state of domicile.
-Prescribed statutory accounting practices include a variety of publications of the NAIC, as well as state laws, regulations and general administrative rules.
+Prescribed statutory accounting practices include a variety of publications of the National Association of Insurance Commissioners ("NAIC"), as well as state laws, regulations and general administrative rules.
 Permitted statutory accounting practices encompass all accounting practices not so prescribed.